Amish Zucchini Bread Recipe

 This delicious recipe uses basic baking ingredients.
 You will likely have them in your kitchen.

-- ZUCCHINI: This recipe is a perfect home for garden fresh zucchini.
+- Zucchini: This recipe is a perfect home for garden fresh zucchini.
 Whether you’ve got a surplus from your own backyard or picked some up at the local market, it adds a soft texture and subtle flavor that makes this bread so special.

 See recipe card below for full information on ingredients and quantities.